 - Fox News Liberal: The only sympathetic member of the Japanese government spends a lot of his time criticizing Japan's occupation of China.

-- Groin Attack: Chen Zen delivers an Offhand Backhand throw by an enemy's crotch.
-That whole fight sequence has plenty of groin attacks, mostly administered to students who are stupid enough to try to deliver a flying kick to Chen Zhen's head.
+- Groin Attack: Chen delivers an Offhand Backhand to an enemy's crotch.
+That whole fight sequence has plenty of groin attacks, mostly administered to students who are stupid enough to try to deliver a flying kick to Chen's head.

 - Improvised Weapon: Belt vs. Katana.
 It seems like it should be a complete mismatch, and it is.
 Just not the way you would expect.